TomasHubelbauer/webrtc-qr-signaling-channel/README.md

 answer and based on it switch the flows.
 (Because by default both would show an offer and the one which notices each other first should display an answer for the other to then notice.)

+Add a read-receipt style message to acknoweledge reception of a message on the other side.